msv-lab/modus/README.md

 - Modus computes build trees that optimise the __build time__; combined with [BuildKit](https://github.com/moby/buildkit), Modus enables efficient __parallel builds__ of groups of related images; Modus provides fine-grained control for optimising __image size__.

-- Modus is a backwards-compatible extension, a Dockerfile is also a valid Modus input format.
+- Modus is a backwards-compatible extension; a Dockerfile is also a valid Modus input format.
 Modus is __easy__ to use and understand because it is declarative and non-Turing-complete.

 Modus uses semantic versioning; until version 1.0 is declared, breaking changes are possible.
 We welcome bug reports and feature requests submitted through [GitHub Issues](https://github.com/mechtaev/modus/issues).